 The advantage of this approach is that you can change pictures in your folder that have the same file names, and your slides get automatically updated with newer pictures.
 This approach also has a disadvantage.
 If you rename, delete, or move the picture file you linked from, then the picture on your slide won't be there!

-In PowerPoint 2016 there are two ways to insert a picture:
+In PowerPoint 2013 for Windows there are two ways to insert a picture:

 However, if you want to link and insert a picture, you need to use the first option.